Kreider scores twice as Rangers topple Ducks

 Mika Zibanejad had a goal and an assist, while Filip Chytil and Brett Howden also scored for the Rangers.
 Henrik Lundqvist made 19 saves.

-”We did a lot of good things,” Lundqvist said. ”We had a good start and our focus was better.”

-Sam Steel scored for the Ducks, who were playing the finale of a four-game trip, and Ryan Miller made 36 saves.
+Sam Steel scored for the Ducks and Ryan Miller made 36 saves.

-Anaheim was missing its three leading scorers, with Rickard Rakell (upper-body injury), Ryan Getzlaf (flu), and Jakob Silfverberg (flu) all sitting out.

 When these teams faced each other last Saturday in Anaheim, the Ducks rallied from 2-0 and 3-2 down to win 4-3 in a shootout.

-”I like the pace of our game,” Rangers coach David Quinn said. ”We weren’t slowed down.
-We had to set the tone.
-And we were shooting pucks, that was helpful.”

-The Ducks made it 2-1 just before the midpoint of the first.
-Ondrej Kase’s shot was saved by Lundqvist, but Steel batted the rebound out of the air and into the net.
+The Ducks pulled a goal back to make the score 2-1 just before the midpoint of the first.
+Ondrej Kase’s shot was saved by Lundqvist, but Steel batted the rebound out of the air into the net.

 Kreider restored the Rangers’ two-goal lead a few minutes later.
 With the teams playing 4-on-4 after matching roughing penalties to Max Comtois and Ryan Lindgren, Kreider beat Josh Manson on a breakaway and went around Miller for his seventh point in his past seven games.

-Kreider scored his second goal of the game with just under four minutes remaining in the second period.
+Kreider scored his second goal of the game with just under four minutes remaining in the second period, extending the Rangers’ lead to 4-1.
 Zibanejad picked up an assist, extending his point streak to five games.

 The game turned physical in the second period.
 The teams took another set of matching roughing penalties as well as a pair of unsportsmanlike conduct penalties.
 Gudbranson and Brendan Lemieux were both given 10-minute misconducts.
 Gudbranson earned his after dropping his gloves in an attempt to fight Lemieux, but at 4 inches shorter, Lemieux declined to join him.
 By the time the second period ended, 36 total penalty minutes had been handed out.